jamesyang124/play-with-category-theory/README.md

 Two categories are the same if they have:

 1. Same collection of objects.
-2. Same collection of arrows
+2. Same collection of arrows.
-3. same associative method of composing any pair of arrows.
+3. Same associative method of composing any pair of arrows.

+With above introduction, let's get started to its definition in next chapter.